-Instructions for submitting articles, journals, books, dissertations, and EconLit corrections
+Instructions for submitting articles, books, dissertations, and EconLit corrections

 Those interested in writing an article for the Journal are requested to begin with an outline of roughly five to ten pages, describing the contents of the proposed article, stating why the topic is deserving of our readers' attention, and listing the main references to be covered.
 Please see the JEL Editorial Policy and the Style Information for Articles pages for more information.
 Please see instructions below for submitting a manuscript online.
 For other inquiries, see Editors and Contacts for contact information.